+52. SERGEANT AT ARMS

+The Sergeant at Arms shall execute all orders of the President and perform all assigned duties connected with the police and good order of the Senate Chamber; exercise supervision over the entry and exit of all persons to and from the Chamber; see that messages are promptly delivered; see that the hall is properly ventilated and the temperature is properly regulated, and that the Chamber is open for the use of members of the Senate at least one-half hour before the start of a session; and perform all other services pertaining to the office of Sergeant.

+53. BUDGET AND EXPENDITURES

+53.1 The Committee on Rules and Administration shall adopt an operating budget for the Senate and post it on the Senate Web site.

+53.2 All propositions for the appointment and payment of employees of the Senate or for expenditures of the Legislature, other than those provided by law, must be referred without debate to the Committee on Rules and Administration.

+54. EMPLOYEES
-51.4 The Secretary shall adopt administrative controls to ensure that each member is 23.1 accountable for the member's own long distance telephone calls and that Senate telephones 23.2 are used only for Senate business.
-23.3 51.5 By the 15th day of April, July, October, and January of each year, the Secretary shall 23.4 submit a detailed report of Senate expenditures during the previous quarter to the Committee on 23.5 Rules and Administration.
-23.6 The Secretary's public records may be inspected during normal business hours.
-23.7 52.
-SERGEANT AT ARMS 23.8 23.9 The Sergeant at Arms shall execute all orders of the President and perform all assigned duties connected with the police and good order of the Senate Chamber; exercise supervision over the 23.10 entry and exit of all persons to and from the Chamber; see that messages are promptly delivered; 23.11 see that the hall is properly ventilated and the temperature is properly regulated, and that the 23.12 Chamber is open for the use of members of the Senate at least one-half hour before the start of a 23.13 23.14 session; and perform all other services pertaining to the office of Sergeant.
-53. BUDGET AND EXPENDITURES 23.15 53.1 The Committee on Rules and Administration shall adopt an operating budget for the 23.16 Senate.
-23.17 All propositions for the appointment and payment of employees of the Senate or for 23.18 53.2 23.19 expenditures of the Legislature, other than those provided by law, must be referred without debate to the Committee on Rules and Administration.
-23.20 54.
-EMPLOYEES 23.21 The Committee on Rules and Administration shall establish positions, set compensation, 23.22 23.23 appoint employees, and authorize expense reimbursement for employees as it deems necessary to carry out the work of the Senate.
-At the request of any committee member, an action of the 23.24 committee must be submitted as a Senate resolution for adoption by the Senate.
-23.25 The Secretary shall keep a roster of all employees of the Senate, including positions and 23.26 54.2 compensation, which must be open for inspection by the public.
-23.27 54.3 The Secretary shall post, in a public place in the Capitol, a notice of every vacant 23.28 position on the permanent staff of the Senate.
-The notice must remain posted for at least two 23.29 weeks, and no vacancy may be filled until the period of posting has elapsed.
-23.30 54.4 Except as otherwise provided in these rules, the Committee on Rules and Administration 23.31 has full and exclusive authority over, and charge of all employees of the Senate both elected and appointed.
-The committee has the sole and exclusive power and authority to assign them to duties other than for which they were elected or appointed as the committee may provide.

-54.5 The committee may make employment rules and regulations.
-In case of violation of an order of the committee by an employee, or in case of a violation of a rule or regulation made by the committee, or in case of misconduct or omission by an employee, the Committee on Rules and Administration may hear complaints and discharge the employee or impose discipline, a fine, or other punishment upon the employee.

-54.6 The Secretary shall supervise the employees under the direction of the Committee on Rules and Administration.
+- 54.1 The Committee on Rules and Administration shall establish positions, set compensation, appoint employees, and authorize expense reimbursement for employees as it deems necessary to carry out the work of the Senate.
+At the request of any committee member, an action of the committee must be submitted as a Senate resolution for adoption by the Senate. - 54.2 The Secretary shall keep a roster of all employees of the Senate, including positions and compensation, which must be open for inspection by the public. - 54.3 The Secretary shall post, in a public place in the Capitol, a notice of every vacant position on the permanent staff of the Senate.
+The notice must remain posted for at least two weeks, and no vacancy may be filled until the period of posting has elapsed. - 54.4 Except as otherwise provided in these rules, the Committee on Rules and Administration has full and exclusive authority over, and charge of all employees of the Senate both elected and appointed.
+The committee has the sole and exclusive power and authority to assign them to duties other than for which they were elected or appointed as the committee may provide. - 54.5 The committee may make employment rules and regulations.
+In case of violation of an order of the committee by an employee, or in case of a violation of a rule or regulation made by the committee, or in case of misconduct or omission by an employee, the Committee on Rules and Administration may hear complaints and discharge the employee or impose discipline, a fine, or other punishment upon the employee. - 54.6 The Secretary shall supervise the employees under the direction of the Committee on Rules and Administration.